AMeskar/Reconstruction/README.md

 # **Neutrino Energy Reconstruction Using Machine Learning**

 This repository contains all code and documentation related to reconstructing **primary neutrino energy** from Monte Carlo (MC) simulated data using various **machine learning (ML)** models and **deep learning architectures**.
-The goal is to predict neutrino energy from truth-level physical features and compare different ML approaches.
+The goal is to predict neutrino energy from truth-level features and compare different ML approaches.

 ---